About

 Externally funded work

 I have been actively engaged in a range of research initiatives that explore how digital technologies and open educational practices can enhance learning and participation.
 I currently lead the evaluation of the National Enrichment Programme, a pan-Wales initiative that employs open educational resources to enrich the studies of further education learners and help them develop transferable skills valued by employers and higher education providers.
-I am also part of the Horizon Europe project Every1(2022-2026), which is dedicated to promoting widespread engagement in the energy transition.

-My long-term commitment to advancing citizen science is reflected in my contributions to the LEARN CitSci project (2017–2022), funded by the National Science Foundation, Wellcome, and the ESRC.
-This work aimed to enhance the design of online citizen science platforms such as Zooniverse and iNaturalist, with a focus on young volunteers’ learning and motivation.
-Additionally, I played a key role in developing nQuire, a platform co-created with the BBC to support large-scale social and psychological research with public participation.
+My long-term commitment to advancing citizen science is reflected in several targeted research initiatives.
+I contributed to the LEARN CitSci project (2017–2022), funded by the National Science Foundation, Wellcome, and the ESRC.
+This international collaborative research aimed to enhance the design of online citizen science platforms such as Zooniverse and iNaturalist, with a focus on young volunteers' learning and motivation.

 Qualifications: